notifi-network/notifi-sdk-ts/README.md

     </br>

-6. Regenerate the documentation (internal maintainers only)
+6. Regenerate the documentation (internal maintainers or contributor only)

+   The following command needs to be executed after making changes to the `@notifi-network/frontend-client` package.

    ```bash
    # on the root directory